By Frederic Friedel

 The F-box is attached to the outside of the plane, ready to detach itself if submersed in water.
 It would be surrounded by flotation material (adding some more cents to its cost) that insures that if the plane hits the sea, and it was not directly destroyed in the crash, it will soon be floating around at the surface.
 If we want to stay within the $75 budget we will encase the box in Styrofoam and attach it to a nook in the plane using water-soluble glue — okay, that’s pushing it a bit.

-Once the F-box is out there floating on the surface it would send a wireless ping every minute — or every ten minutes or every hour, to optimize battery life — with exact geo-coordinates of its location (did I mention that an Android cell-phone has built-in electronics to do exactly this?).
-Finding the exact location of the crash would be quite easy, and we would have instant access to the final hours of the destroyed plane.
+Once the F-box is out there floating on the surface, it would send a wireless ping every minute — or every ten minutes or every hour, to optimize battery life — with exact geo-coordinates of its location (did I mention that an Android cell-phone has built-in electronics to do exactly this?).
+Finding the exact location of the crash would be quite easy, and we would in addition gain access to the final hours of the destroyed plane.

 If it is, immediate action is taken.
-Say the plane starts to descend, or veers off-course, or depressurizes — or say a panic button is hit by the flight personnel — then the F-box immediately starts to broadcast whatever it is currently receiving from the black boxes.
+Say the plane starts to descend, or veers off-course, or depressurizes — or say a panic button is hit by the flight personnel.
+Then the F-box immediately starts to broadcast whatever it is currently receiving from the black boxes.
 It does this using whatever technology is available on the flight.
-This could be broadband WiFi, which many planes have now installed; radio; or best of all Iridium communication, which is globally available.
-Make a special deal with Iridium, which costs $49 per month for private users.
+This could be broadband WiFi, which many planes have now installed; radio; or best of all satellite communication, which is globally available.
+Make a special deal with the operator, who charge around $49 per month for private users.
 This might add a bit to the $75 hardware costs, but would be well worth it.

 Anyway, the F-box begins broadcasting whatever it is receiving from the black boxes, but it also broadcasts what it has recorded before the emergency action was triggered.
 And it does this backwards: the data is sent in reverse, and continues being sent until the box detaches from the plane and has only its battery left to draw power from.
 After that it is retrieval time.